 As such, the only available coaster for us to ride was another classic Togo design, Loop Screw (#939).
 My theme park travels have led me to see many unusual things, but it is with a certain amount of incredulity that I have to record that this ride has a fully seated queueing area.
 Each row contains passengers for one train.
 The idea is brilliant and works well, only falling short on quiet days like this one when there's less than a train load of people waiting to board.
 Either way, the coaster was actually very good too, albeit with one problem; it is designed for Japanese people.
 Anyone over about five foot nine can only fit in the front half of a car, and even then it is uncomfortably cramped due to a steel bar for passengers to hold on to.
 I'd have gladly ridden a second time, but I doubt my knees would have taken it.

 Our plans for the afternoon called for a leisurely return to the hotel to collect luggage ahead of a two and three quarter hour bullet train trip to Osaka.
-However, since we'd finished Seibuen Yuenchi sooner than expected, we could potentially make an earlier Shinkansen, thereby allowing an extra hour in Universal.
+However, we'd finished Seibuen Yuenchi sooner than expected, allowing us to make make an earlier Shinkansen, thereby allowing an extra hour in Universal.
 It would be a very close run thing, and would involve some serious rushing, but it might be possible.
 Skipping the better part of an hour of power walking while towing suitcases I'm pleased to report that we made it onto the earlier train, utterly out of breath, with a glorious three minutes to spare.

 I've written before about Spiderman, so I won't repeat myself other than to say that it is still quite possibly the best dark ride in any park anywhere.
 Though a clone of the version in the United States, the soundtrack has been localised, which certainly adds novelty to the experience.